BLUE HORIZON 1261

 "I hope it's good news," Merlin admitted honestly.
 "I don't think I can handle more bad news today."

 It was Taro's turn to tilt her head.
-"What bad news?" she asked.
+"More bad news?" she asked.

 Merlin waved his hand briefly through the air.
-"Nothing I wish to discuss right now.
+"Forget I said anything.
 What do you have for me?"

-"Well, it took about an hour of cajoling on my part, but I was able to talk Sydney Micronite into giving us another chance," she replied brightly.
+"Well, it took about an hour of cajoling on my part, but I was able to talk Sydney Micranite into giving us another chance," she replied brightly.

 Merlin's eyes widened.
 "Really?

-"Yes, but to get them back, I had to agree to our standard fee, waiving the doubled fee they originally offered."
+"Yes, but to get them back, I had to agree to our standard fee, waiving the double fee they originally offered."

 The wolf absently scratched the fur at the base of his neck.
 "I supposed that's preferable to losing them altogether," he agreed.
 "I'm still disappointed that we lost that opportunity, but if it will put us back into good standing with Sydney and counter the possibility of bad word of mouth, it's worth it."

-Taro smile.
-"That's what I was hoping you would say," she told him.
-"I had to juggle delivery schedules with the three other job assignments we had lined up; it offset everything by three weeks, but I managed to work it out with each of them in such a way that we didn't lose any further jobs or fees."
+"That's what I was hoping you would say," she replied.
+"I had to juggle delivery schedules with the other three job assignments we had lined up; it offset everything by three weeks, but I managed to work it out with each of them in such a way that we didn't lose any further jobs or fees."

-They both heard someone clear her throat at the door, and when they turned to look, Samantha was looking in at them, the expression on her face unreadable.
+They both heard someone at the door, and when they turned to look, Samantha was looking in at them, the expression on her face unreadable.

 — NEXT CHAPTER —